Personal Finance during a Crisis: A Guide to Financial Freedom

 Mining Bitcoin as a Feasible Alternative

 In the spirit of taking advantage of opportunities, mining Bitcoin is one of those options many people wouldn’t be bold enough to try.
-Bitcoin mining is a great way to earn passive crypto income and scale up your way to financial freedom.
+Bitcoin mining is a great way of scaling up your way to financial freedom.

 Bitcoin mining is competitive and requires optimum conditions.
 Even if you purchase equipment, having a professional mining operation that can provide cheap power and cooling is prudent.